 This reboot gives CBS All Access another flagship original show, with which they will hope to continue to sway new subscribers.
 Star Trek: Discovery, the streamer’s crown jewel, has attracted viewers in droves and was recently renewed for a second season.

-’s legacy is enormous.
+The Twilight Zone’s legacy is enormous.
 The series, considered one of TV’s all-time best, ran on CBS from 1959-1964, laying the groundwork for any number of modern-day sci-fi shows, such as, say, Black Mirror.
 Last fall, we named it one of the best horror shows of all time.

-has been revived twice before, on CBS in 1985-1989 and UPN in 2002-2003, and a feature film version was released in 1983.
+The Twilight Zone has been revived twice before, on CBS in 1985-1989 and UPN in 2002-2003, and a feature film version was released in 1983.
 None of these revivals were particularly well-liked, but if anyone can pull off rebooting such a beloved series, it’s a team led by the brilliant mind behind Get Out.

 No word yet on when Peele and company’s Twilight Zone reboot will air, nor how many episodes it will comprise.
 Win Rosenfeld and Audrey Chon will also executive produce the series.